 It’s important to note that any invasive or surgical procedure carries risks.
 Before proceeding, you must consult with our liposuction doctor and nurse, and you should seek a second opinion from an appropriately qualified health practitioner.

-Sometimes, we have clients who don’t have a double chin, but their jawline blends softly in with their neck.
+Sometimes, we have patients who don’t have a double chin, but their jawline blends softly in with their neck.

 Regardless of which procedure you’re interested in, you should always consult a doctor or other qualified professional about your goals, and the associated risks and benefits, so that you can make a decision with realistic expectations and all of the right information.

-At the end of the day, the most important thing is how you feel about yourself.
-Whether your chin is double, single, enhanced or original, hold it high with confidence and pride.
+At the end of the day, the most important thing is how you feel about yourself, so chin up and get in touch if you’d like to come in for a complimentary consultation.